Welcome to the Miller Lab Group

 The ebony and persimmon genus (Diospyros) is a diverse group of largely tropical trees and shrubs that comprises between 500 and 700 species distributed on six continents, many of which are poorly known, remain to be described, or of dire conservation concern.
 Although some species in the genus are widespread and economically important (e.g., persimmons such as Diospyros kaki, D. lotus, and D. virginiana), many species are rare, over-exploited, or poorly known; indeed, recent field studies and taxonomic work suggests there may be as many as 130 undescribed species in Madagascar alone.
 The proposed work will focus on Diospyros in the Mascarene Islands.
 The Mascarene Islands comprise three volcanic islands in the western Indian Ocean (Mauritius, Reunion, Rodrigues) that have a largely endemic flora where the majority of native, endemic species are threatened or already extinct.
 For example, Mauritius has 315 endemic plant species, of which 200 are threatened and 50 are known from fewer than 10 individuals in the wild.
 Within the genus Diospyros, 14 species are endemic to the Mascarene Islands, of which one species is thought to be extinct, four of which are listed as Critically Endangered, and seven of which are listed as Vulnerable.
 Although many of these species are of utmost conservation concern, very little is known about patterns of genetic and morphological variation within species, even though such knowledge is critical for developing conservation strategies.
 This is work is being carried out by Alex Linan, PhD student jointly advised by Christy Edwards, Conservation Geneticist at the Missouri Botanical Garden.

-This work is funded in part by the American Society of Plant Taxonomists, National Geographic Society, and Saint Louis University Graduate Assistantship.
+This work was funded in part by the American Society of Plant Taxonomists, National Geographic Society, and Saint Louis University Graduate Assistantship.

 Evolutionary ecology of the North American kudzu (Pueraria lobata, Fabaceae) invasion.
-This project is the work of PhD Candidate Steven Callen.
+This project was the work of PhD Candidate Steven Callen.
 For more information see Steven's webpage.

 This work was supported by the Kunming Institute of Botany, the National Science Foundation EAPSI fellowship 1311052 to Steven Callen, Saint Louis University, and the Webster Groves Nature Society.

-Evolutionary dynamics in domesticated trees and their wild relatives.
-Ongoing work focuses on pecan (Carya illinoinensis) and is wild relatives.
+Evolutionary dynamics of pecan (Carya illinoinensis) and is wild relatives.

 This work was supported by the Northern Nut Growers Association.